wg-osr/walkerga.github.io/class/mu_wizard2.md

 Every time you roll doubles you get closer to *Catastrophe*.

 <ins>Catastrophe</ins><br>
 Every time you roll doubles you gain 1 *Doom Point*.
 Roll a D20.
 If you roll equal to or below your doom score, you trigger a [catastrophe](/list/spell-catastrophe).
-They will end your wizardly career if you don’t quest to avoid your doom.
+These might end your wizardly career.
 </details>

 ## Study